Manage analysis servers

 4. Assign the database server to different projects.

-1. In the Linked Projects area, click the Assign button to open the Assign Projects dialog box.
+1. In the Linked Projects area, click Assign to open the Assign Projects dialog box.

 2. Select the projects you want to assign to the server, and click Assign.
 The selected projects are added to the Linked Projects grid.